College of Liberal Arts & Social Sciences > Academics > Public Health > Graduate Programs > Global Health (Certificate)

 Admission Requirements

-Applications are accepted at any time, and students may begin the program at the start of any academic quarter.
+Applications are accepted at any time- it is best to start in winter with MPH 502 but students can submit applications for any quarter.
 The program is open to both non-degree seeking students and students concurrently enrolled in a DePaul graduate degree program.
 All applicants must hold a bachelor’s degree.
 To apply to the program, prospective students must submit the following materials:

 • An LAS graduate admission on-line application [application fee is waived for current DePaul students]